r00t-3xp10it/trojanizer/README.md

     "All applications that windows/SFX can auto-extract-execute"

-    HINT: If sellected 'SINGLE_EXEC=ON' in the settings file, then trojanizer will accept any kind of extension to be inputed. but it will depends on a script.bat to execute the payload after extraction.
+    HINT: If sellected 'SINGLE_EXEC=ON' in the settings file, then trojanizer will accept any kind of extension to be inputed.

 <br />